Exploring Blockchain Interoperability: Solutions and Key Challenges

 In this type of blockchain interoperability system, the parties involved in the transaction are responsible for verifying each other’s state and executing the transaction.
 Cross-chain systems that use this method of validation are also called atomic swaps.

 While this system offers a high level of trust minimization, it cannot be used for some cross-chain contract calls and has a few limitations such as call option problems – where one of the parties in the atomic swap may choose to act or not act on the swap for a certain period.
 The main use case for this validation method is in cross-chain liquidity protocols that involve independent liquidity pools.
+In these protocols, capital efficiency is a key consideration, as optimizing asset use and minimizing capital lock-up directly impact transaction speed, cost, and overall resource utilization.

 Native Validation